QXIP/nDPI-lua/src/README.md

 Introduction
 ------------

-This proof-of-concept based on ndpireader.c reads a pcap file and inspects each packet using a deep packet inspection library nDPI from NTOP
+This program reads a pcap file and inspects each packet using a deep packet inspection library called nDPI.
+It is a proof of concept program.

 The program consists of a library build on top nDPI.
 This library is programmed in C and it is called ```libndpilua```.
 This library is aimed to be used from a Lua program.